Concordium/concordium-base/rust-bins/docs/user-cli.md

                           --id-use-data-out id-use-data.json \ # data that enables use of the identity object --request-out request.json # request to send to the identity provider
 ```
 The above command will ask for some additional input.
 You have to choose anonymity revokers and revocation threshold.
-Use arrow keys to navigate through the lists and space key to select and deselect list entries.
+Use arrow keys to navigate through the lists and the space key to select and deselect list entries.
 It outputs the following files
 - `initial-keys.json` data about the initial account, including its address and keys for signing transactions.
 DO NOT LOSE THIS FILE.
 It cannot be recovered.
 - `id-use-data.json` contains data that enables the use of the identity object returned by the identity provider.
 DO NOT LOSE THIS FILE.
 It cannot be retrieved.
 - `request.json` contains the request that should be sent to the identity provider.
 This should be done through a trusted channel, together with any other required identity data.